 How to Implement Phone Number Validation in Zod

-Here are four common methods to validate phone numbers in Zod.
-Each approach uses a different tool or technique, from simple regular expressions to specialized libraries for comprehensive checks.
+Here are four common methods to validate phone numbers with Zod.
+Each approach uses a different technique, from simple regular expressions to more comprehensive validation libraries for robust checks.

 Direct Regex Match